00fox/Ds2vJoy/README.md

 Look at this third picture of vJoy section,

 ```
-  This is an example of how enter a fictive mode when push simultanously L1 and R1
+  This is an example of how enter a fictive mode when push simultaneously L1 and R1
     without using modes and the need of L1R1 special button
   Mode exit when you release both L1 and R1
   L1 and R1 special actions are not triggered first,
     they will if you have released L1 before pushed it again,
 	for L1 special action, the same for R1
   You can swap between both, as long as you don't release both buttons together
-  An example of utilisation: L1 and R1 are shifted keys
+  An example of utilization: L1 and R1 are shifted keys
     for example they add shift, control, and control shift together to other buttons
 	or simply act as L1 + Cross, L1 + L2 + Triangle etc.
-    when pushed together, you usualy never release one and pushed it again, without releasing the other
+    when pushed together, you usually never release one and pushed it again, without releasing the other
     also, you can add the possibility to add two actions, to L1 and R1,
-	For example, taget previous/next ennemy
+	For example, target previous/next enemy
   By using mode there is more simple methods
 ```